tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 print(x) # displays 1 in the console
 {% endhighlight %}

-You may name your variables whatever you wish, provided the name: contains only alpha-numeric and underscore characters; does not begin with a number; and does not clash with a reserved python keyword or variable (like `width`).
+You may name your variables whatever you wish, provided the name: contains only alpha-numeric and underscore characters; does not begin with a number; and does not clash with a reserved Python keyword or variable (like `width`).
 For example:

 {% highlight py %}
 playerlives = 3  # correct